-The California Environmental Protection Agency (CalEPA) defines a disadvantaged community as a community that scores within the top 25 percent of the census tracts, as analyzed by the California Communities Environmental Health Screening Tool Version 3.0 (CalEnviroScreen).
+Through its authority under Health and Safety Code, section 39711, the California Environmental Protection Agency (CalEPA) is charged with the duty to identify disadvantaged communities.
+CalEPA bases its identification of these communities on geographic, socioeconomic, public health, and environmental hazard criteria (Health and Safety Code, section 39711, subsection (a)).
+In this capacity, CalEPA currently defines a disadvantaged community, from an environmental hazard and socioeconomic standpoint, as a community that scores within the top 25 percent of the census tracts, as analyzed by the California Communities Environmental Health Screening Tool Version 3.0 (CalEnviroScreen).
+Communities that score within the top 25 percent of the census tracts are exposed to higher concentrations of air pollutants and have a higher Pollution Burden.
 CalEnviroScreen uses a screening methodology to help identify California communities currently disproportionately burdened by multiple sources of pollution.
-The census tract containing the Project is within the top 2 percent for Pollution Burden.
-Therefore, CARB urges the City to ensure that the Project and land use change does not adversely impact neighboring disadvantaged communities.
+According to CalEnviroScreen, communities near the Project score within the top 10 percent of the census tracts.
+Therefore, CARB urges the County to ensure that the Project does not adversely impact neighboring disadvantaged communities.

-The NOP does not state whether the proposed warehouses would include cold storage.
+The NOP does not state whether the industrial uses proposed under the Project would include cold storage.
 The operation of cold storage warehouses would include trucks with transport refrigeration units (TRU) that emit significantly higher levels of toxic diesel emissions, oxides of nitrogen (NOx), and greenhouse gases than trucks without TRUs.
 Since it is unclear whether the Project would include cold storage warehouse space, any modeling done in support of the air quality analysis of the DEIR and associated health risk assessment (HRA) should assume that a conservative percentage of the truck and trailer fleet that would be serving the Project are equipped with TRUs.